The quantity of hazardous waste generated

 - Train employees receiving shipments on proper handling of package to prevent property losses, injuries, and costly waste disposal

 - Check for opened, damaged, or leaking containers

 - Check expiration dates and ensure proper labeling

 - Test for off-spec materials

-- Obtain MSDS if product is new.
-Employers must maintain a MSDS for any hazardous chemical stored or used in the work place.
+- Obtain SDS if product is new.
+Employers must maintain a SDS for any hazardous chemical stored or used in the work place.